History

 Bible teaching has always been essential to the church.
 Records indicate a brief statement regarding a Sabbath School in 1835.
 The records are meager, but one document indicates the School reported attendance in 1851 to be “213 scholars.”
 There are other activities mentioned in early church minutes including a prayer meeting, Ladies Aid Society, choir, two missionary groups, and a young people’s organization.

 As the 1800’s progressed, Chestnut Hill was being transformed from a community of country villagers, to a summer resort for city-dwellers, and later to a fashionable suburb.
 The church also was changing.
-The 24 gas jets were replaced by four Welsback burners, and then to electric lighting.
+The twenty-four gas jets were replaced by four Welsback burners, and then to electric lighting.
 The massive pulpit was replaced by a smaller one; the platform was lowered, and the baptistry was reduced in size.
 The old pews were replaced by individual theater-style seating, and back again to pews.
 But, the essence of any church is its people.
 Times change, but human nature does not.
 It is said that history repeats itself, and this is evidenced of Chestnut Hill Baptist Church as one reads through the record books.
 Throughout its history the church has experienced repetitive cycles of spirituality and indifference, growth and decline, fellowship and bickering, prosperity and leanness.

 In the early 1940’s, the church was at a low ebb numerically and financially.
 The war had called the young men away and the congregation was mostly older members.
 During this period, Second Baptist of Germantown assisted the church by lending two of its assistant pastors to serve as part-time pastors.
 In 1946, the Philadelphia Baptist Association accepted the responsibility of subsidizing the salary of a full-time pastor.
 There were about a dozen people in the congregation at that time.